Does Kratom Interact With Naproxen (Aleve)?

 The different strains share slightly varying alkaloid profiles.
 In practice, this means that although they all produce the same general effects, they all specialize in certain parts of it.

-These strains differ due to a handful of factors, such as soil composition and harvest time.
+These strains differ due to several factors, such as soil composition and harvest time.
 For example, red strains tend to be higher in 7-hydroxymitragynine, the alkaloid that binds strongly to opioid receptors.

 White vein kratom is commonly known to users as the “mind” strain due to its ability to elicit kratom’s stimulating and nootropic side — perfect for a morning pick-me-up!